Elder Multicultural Access and Support Services (EMASS)

 Promotores deliver culturally tailored education and peer counseling designed to improve physical and mental health and mental health literacy to reduce the stigma associated with accessing mental health services.
 As detailed below, key services include group classes and one-on-one peer counseling and support targeted at each group served.

 Twice each week, Senior Nutrition Program provides congregate meals and promotores lead recreational classes at an EMASS community center in Escondido, CA, which has a large Latino population.
 These classes are designed to reduce clients’ social isolation and improve their emotional well-being by engaging them in activities such as music, dance, and relaxation exercises.
-Trained as peer facilitators, the Latino promotores also teach in Spanish Stanford University’s Chronic Disease Self-Management Program and a 1-hour class (known as Good Mental Health Is Ageless) on the signs of depression and coping skills.
+Trained as peer facilitators, the Latino promotores also teach in Spanish Chronic Disease Self-Management workshop and a 1-hour class (known as Good Mental Health Is Ageless) on the signs of depression and coping skills.
 Both programs are taught in conjunction with Aging and Independence Services, a San Diego County agency.
 The promotores also meet one-on-one with clients to offer peer counseling and support.
 They generally split their time evenly between group activities and one-on-one meetings.

 The Filipino promotora provides one-on-one mental-health education, peer support, and counseling to seniors.
 Clients also join the recreational activities and educational classes held at the EMASS community center in Escondido.
 Chronic Disease Self-Management Program and Good Mental Health Is Ageless classes are available.
 Clients were also assisted in applying for Cal Fresh and MediCal.